raphael-group/hatchet/doc/recommendation_inference.md

 - Score of 2 clones with a WGD is much higher then score of 2 clones without a WGD.
 This typically requires to increase the single-clone confidence of HATCHet `-g` to investigate the presence of a single tumor clone.

 The user can consider the following parameters to investigate alternative solutions and better fitting:
+- Sensitivity `-l` controls how much the variance of data and clusters influence the choice of the number of clones.
+The user should increase the sensitivity (by decreasing the value of `-l` to 0.4, or 0.45, 0.5, or 0.3) when having high-purity or low variance samples to better investigate multiple solutions, especially when there are multiple solutions with higher scores (and especially when there are many diploid solutions with high scores) and when considering small CNAs.
 - Minimum clone proportion `-u`, we suggest to increase this value whenever obtaing solutions with clone proportions idetical to `-u` or clones present in all samples with very small proportions.
 - Maximum copy numbers, both standard values and those inferred from fractional copy numbers (by providing `-eD 0 -eT 0`) should be investigated.
-- `-l` controls the sensitivity for small CNAs and it is particularly interesting when the user wants to investigate solutions with higher number of clones.
 - `-g` controls the confidence in the presence of a single tumor clone.
 - Higher values of `-tR` and `-tR` allow to increase the thresholds for the inferred clonal clusters in case of high noise in the data, while lower values allow to decrease error in case of low noise data.
 - `-ts` determines a thresholds for the clusters to consider as potential clonal clusters, higher values allow to improve accuracy while lower values include more information especially when small CNAs are present.